naborlozada/Aaegypti_domestication/README.md

 **IMPORTANT NOTE:** If you use one or more of these scripts and/or data in a complete or partial form for your research, as well as any other information contained here, **please cite us with at least one of these references based on:**

    * **Research paper:** Lozada-Chávez, A.N., Lozada-Chávez, I. *et al.* Adaptive genomic signatures of globally invasive populations of the yellow fever mosquito Aedes aegypti.
 Nat Ecol Evol (2025).
 DOI: https://doi.org/10.1038/s41559-025-02643-5
-   * **Scripts and data in Github**:  Lozada-Chávez, A. N. 2024.
+   * **Scripts and data in Github**:  Lozada-Chávez, A. N. 2025.
 Aaegypti_domestication.
 Github repository. https://github.com/naborlozada/Aaegypti_domestication.

-   * **Datasets:** Lozada-Chávez, A. N. et al. Adaptive genomic signatures of globally invasive populations of the yellow fever mosquito Aedes aegypti.
+   * **Datasets:** Lozada-Chávez, A. N. et al. Adaptive genomic signatures of globally invasive populations of the yellow fever mosquito *Aedes aegypti*.
 Zenodo https://doi.org/10.5281/zenodo.14948092 (2024).

 <br>
 For historical reasons, here we cite our preprint in **bioRxiv** (not peer reviewed!):

 * A. N. Lozada-Chávez et. al. 2023.
-[Molecular signature of domestication in the arboviral vector *Aedes aegypti*](https://doi.org/10.1101/2023.03.13.532092). bioRxiv.
+Molecular signature of domestication in the arboviral vector *Aedes aegypti*. bioRxiv.
 DOI: https://doi.org/10.1101/2023.03.13.532092.

 ##